Get to know International Information Systems

 Each year around 80 students enroll in the master’s program, of whom about 50% are international.
 So far, these international students came from 33 different countries all over the world.
 Graduates of the master’s degree started their careers in international enterprises like Accenture, Siemens or adidas, in research or became self-employed by founding a start-up.

 - Standard period of study: 4 semesters (= 2 years)

 - Location: Nuremberg (WiSo) and Erlangen (TechFak)

 Courses of the second and third semesters integrate interdisciplinary perspectives across the fields of information systems and informatics.
+These comprise 30 ECTS and consist of compulsory elective modules chosen from Data & Knowledge, Digital Business and Architectures & Development.
 In addition, there are seminars offered at the end of the third semester to confront students with real international business challenges in an interdisciplinary context and to prepare them for their Master’s thesis by designing, conducting, and documenting a research project in the field of International Information Systems.

 The fourth semester is reserved for writing a Master’s thesis in cooperation with an international company or academic partner.

 A stay abroad of at least one semester during the studies is obligatory.